0

 If you’ve had any kind of involvement with accessibility you’ve likely come up against questions about data.
 “But how many people are actually Deaf?”, and so on.

 It may seem like a sensible question, but actually it’s worth looking at why that question is being asked.
 It’s often asked when looking for a way to justify deprioritising something.
-A more sensible question to ask would be “how many of our players are we comfortable with excluding?”.
+A more sensible framing of the same question is “how many of our players are we comfortable with excluding?“.

 As companies and teams and individuals progress along their accessibility journey this thinking tends to fade into the background.
 Particularly as it moves earlier in development and part of design decisions rather than expensive feature workarounds.
-Moving more towards accessibility just being part of what day to day development looks like, more towards a success criteria on other work rather than some separate thing battling for priority.
+Moving more towards accessibility just being part of what day to day development looks like, more towards a success criteria on other work or a choice and how we design by default, and further from it being a separate thing competing for priority on a backlog.

 Caution required!